 Each month in a healthy ovary, an immature egg begins to develop and is released from the ovary when mature.
 In PCOS, an imbalance of certain hormones disrupts this ovulation process.

 As a result, an egg begins to develop but does not fully mature and therefore is not released.
 Instead, the follicle in which the immature egg is contained becomes a fluid-filled cyst.
 Each cyst is usually between two to six millimetres in diameter and, over time, multiple cysts can cover the ovary.
 As a result, polycystic ovaries can become enlarged.

 The cause of PCOS is not fully understood.
 The condition tends to run in families and a gene influencing the development of the condition has been identified.
 It is thought that the following factors also influence its development:

-- Excessive levels of male hormones (androgens) being made in the ovaries
+- Higher than normal levels of male hormones (testosterone) being made in the ovaries

 There is no test to definitively diagnose PCOS.
-Diagnosis will involve taking a full medical history and making an assessment of symptoms.
+Diagnosis involves taking a full medical history and assessing symptoms.
 Tests used to help diagnose the condition may include:

-- A pelvic examination in order to determine if the ovaries are enlarged
+- A pelvic examination to determine if the ovaries are enlarged.

-- Blood tests to assess hormone, glucose and cholesterol levels
+- Blood tests to measure hormone, glucose, and cholesterol levels

 - An ultrasound scan of the ovaries.